DanaRaef/Natural_language_to_SQL/README.md

   - `fix_sql_chain` attempts to repair SQL errors using the DB schema and error message.
   - `chart_xy_chain` recommends chart type and axes using a dataframe summary and a pydantic parser.
 - Session state keys used: `engine`, `db`, `last_sql`, `model_name`.

 ---

-## Security & Privacy 🔐

-- Do not commit `.env` or any secrets to version control.
-- The app sends queries and schema metadata to LLM providers as part of the reasoning and validation—review provider policies if working with sensitive data.

----